 The dancers quick and quicker flew.

 Since the mid-19th century, the phrase fast and furious has been an idiom meaning “swiftly, intensely and energetically.”
-But as this Google Ngram shows, the phrase didn’t really become an often-used idiom until after the 1820s, almost thirty years later:
+But as this Google Ngram shows, the phrase didn’t really become an often-used idiom until after the 1820s, almost 30 years later:

 Burns’s phrase likely got a huge boost by being quoted in the novels of Sir Walter Scott.
 Scott had met Burns as a teenager and was a poet himself, but late in life wrote a series of historical romances collectively known as the Waverley novels, which became wildly popular in both Europe and America in the 1800s.

 The Romantic movement of early 1800s English literature was a watershed moment in the history of cool.
-In Burns’s 1793 poem we already see how the phrase fast and furious is used describe mirth and fun.
+In Burns’s 1791 poem we already see how the phrase fast and furious is used describe mirth and fun.
 Another writer who wrote in the generation after Burns, Thomas De Quincey, was among the first to write appreciatively about doing drugs and staging wild carriage races on the British highways, while poets like Lord Byron and Percy Shelley played their own roles in making being bad seem rad.
 Without the cultural influence of these Romantic renegades, it’s questionable whether there ever would have been any Fast and the Furious movies (or many other examples of pop culture badassery, for that matter) in the two centuries that followed.

 Invented at the turn of the 20th century, the car quickly became iconic, particularly in America, where it came to represent the freedom (and danger) of the open road.
-By 1908 early cars were already being raced in high-profile events, like the New York to Paris Race.
-So, both cars and the phrase “fast and furious” were well-established in popular imagination when director Roger Corman made a 1955 noir film titled The Fast and the Furious, featuring a plot about a group of outlaws racing cars with dangerous women.
+By 1908, early cars were already being raced in high-profile events, like the New York to Paris Race.
+So, both cars and the phrase fast and furious were well-established in popular imagination when director Roger Corman made a 1955 noir film titled The Fast and the Furious, featuring a plot about a group of outlaws racing cars with dangerous women.